We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Best for: simple sounds for sleeping

-This stretchy Bluetooth headphone headband is made of washable material and features ultra-thin removable speakers.
-They have a range of 45 feet, and a single charge lasts about 10 hours.
-The headphones also have built-in playback controls and a microphone.
+This stretchy Bluetooth headphone headband is light, breathable, and features ultra-thin removable speakers.
+It’s also machine washable — just make sure to remove the electronic control panel first!
+A single charge lasts up to 10 hours, and the headphones also have built-in playback controls and a microphone.

-Many reviewers say these headphones are comfortable and have good enough sound quality for simple sounds.
-But reviewers also say the quality isn’t quite good enough for listening to everyday music or ASMR.
+Many reviewers say these headphones are very comfortable and have good enough sound quality for simpler, soothing sounds.
+But some reviewers note the headphones tend to trap heat and are a poor choice for hot sleepers.

 MUSICOZY Sleep Headphones